Louie B. Nunn Center for Oral History

 The Louie B. Nunn Center for Oral History, also known as The Nunn Center, the University of Kentucky, is one of the premier oral history centers in the world, known for a comprehensive oral history archival collection, ongoing interviewing projects, as well as being an innovator with regard to enhancing access to archived oral history interviews.
-The Nunn Center maintains a collection of over 14,000 oral history interviews made up of over 600 projects with an emphasis on: 20th century history; Appalachia; agriculture; African American history; the history of education; immigration; politics, and public policy; LGBTQ+; athletics; the arts; Kentucky writers; quilters and quilting; gender; diversity; the Civil Rights Movement; veterans' experiences; the history of the University of Kentucky; the Peace Corps; the history of healthcare; and industries including the coal, equine, and bourbon industries.
+The Nunn Center maintains a collection of over 19,000 oral history interviews made up of over 700 projects with an emphasis on: 20th century history; Appalachia; agriculture; African American history; the history of education; immigration; politics, and public policy; LGBTQ+; athletics; the arts; Kentucky writers; quilters and quilting; gender; the Civil Rights Movement; veterans' experiences; the history of the University of Kentucky; the Peace Corps; the history of healthcare; and industries including the coal, equine, and bourbon industries.
 Although the Nunn Center began focusing on Kentucky history exclusively, it has expanded to also document oral history projects with national and international significance.
 The Nunn Center for Oral History is part of the University of Kentucky Libraries Special Collections Research Center.

 History

 The oral history program at the University of Kentucky Libraries was established in 1973 by Charles Atcher.
-The Center is named after former Kentucky Governor Louie B. Nunn.
+The center is named after former Kentucky Governor Louie B. Nunn.
 From 1974 until 2005, the program was directed by Terry Birdwhistell, Ed.D. followed by Jeffrey Suchanek.
 Since 2008, the Nunn Center has been directed by Doug Boyd, Ph.D.

 Collection

-The Nunn Center contains over 14,000 oral history interviews featuring a variety of individuals and projects.
+The Nunn Center contains over 19,000 oral history interviews featuring a variety of individuals and projects.
 Significant oral history projects include: the Family Farm Project, the Colonel Arthur L. Kelly Veterans Oral History Project, University of Kentucky history, African American history in Kentucky, Kentucky writers, Kentucky's medical history, the history of professional baseball, as well as more recent project featuring the Horse Industry in Kentucky, as well as on the Kentucky General Assembly.